stormpath/stormpath-sdk-ruby/README.md

 ##### Using Subdomains

 In some cases, you may want to show the organization that the user is logging into as a subdomain instead of an form field.
-To configuring this, you need to use a [wildcard certificate][wildcard-certificate] when setting up your [custom domain with ID Site][custom-domain-with-id-site].
+To configure this, you need to use a [wildcard certificate][wildcard-certificate] when setting up your [custom domain with ID Site][custom-domain-with-id-site].
 Otherwise, the Stormpath infrastructure will cause browser SSL errors.

 Once a wildcard certificate is configured on your domain, you can tell ID Site to use a subdomain to represent the organization: